Gaotrees/caffe-doc/Ubuntu-15.10-Installation-Guide.md

 export

 Edit the Makefile.config in Caffe directory accordingly (as described in the config file itself) and recompile the Caffe to support the GPU computation.
+To recompile, first execute "make clean".

 ----------------------------------------------------------------------------------------